bestape/amm-test/README.md

 With our foundational research and proof-of-concept complete, we are now ready to move on to the next phase of development:

 1.  **Parameterize the Base**: We will modify our `BaseScaleTickMath` library to accept the parameters of the base (`a`, `b`, `c`) as inputs, rather than relying on constants.
-2.  **On-Chain Generation**: We will replace the hard-coded approximation values with functions that use our "Metallic Fibonacci" method to generate them on-the-fly.
+2.  **On-Chain Generation**: We will replace the hard-coded approximation values with functions that use our "Base Sequence" method to generate them on-the-fly.
 3.  **Gas Optimization**: We will focus on optimizing the new mathematical functions for the EVM to ensure that our generalized system is efficient enough for practical use.
-4.  **Custom Liquidity Curves**: The ultimate goal of this work is to create a factory that can deploy AMM pools with unique, custom liquidity curves, each defined by a different "metallic mean" derived from your theory.
+4.  **Custom Liquidity Curves**: The ultimate goal of this work is to create a factory that can deploy AMM pools with unique, custom liquidity curves, each defined by a different irrational number approximation derived from your theory.

 This is an ambitious but achievable roadmap.
 The successful completion of Phase 1 has given us a solid foundation to build upon, and we are excited to continue this journey toward a more flexible and powerful future for decentralized finance.

+---

+## Update: August 30, 2025 - The "Lioness" Sequence and Gas Efficiency

+In a single session lasting less than an hour, we successfully tested and implemented a new "Base Sequence" for the "lioness" timeline, which corresponds to the rejected OEIS sequence A330400.

+### Key Details of the Test:

+*   **Implementation Timeline**: The process of understanding the rejected "Mold & Cast" history of A330399, applying the proposed method to A330400, and implementing the test was completed collaboratively in a single session.
+*   **Biggest Ratio Tested**: The most complex approximation we've tested is for `1 + 4*sqrt(5)`.
+This required the largest `2*b` value (`2*b = 79`) of all the sequences we've analyzed.
+*   **Sequence Terms Used**: To achieve a high degree of precision for the test, we calculated the 15th and 14th terms of the sequence (`a(15)` and `a(14)`).
+*   **Calculation Method**: We are **not** using the generating function (g.f.) like a Taylor Series to calculate the sequence terms on-chain.
+Instead, we are using an **iterative implementation of the linear recurrence relation** (e.g., `a(n) = 2*a(n-1) + 79*a(n-2)`).
+*   **Gas Efficiency**: The iterative method is significantly more gas-efficient for on-chain computation.
+A direct g.f. calculation would be computationally expensive, whereas the iterative approach uses simple arithmetic in a loop, making it much more practical for the EVM.
+*   **Accuracy Comparison**: Regarding the accuracy at the a(14) and a(15) range, the sequence for `1 + sqrt(2)` (derived from A001333) converges significantly faster than the sequence for `1 + 4*sqrt(5)` (the "lioness" A330400).
+Therefore, at the same `n`-th terms, the A001333 approximation is substantially more precise relative to its target value.

+This work further validates our generative approach and sets the stage for the full generalization of the AMM model.